 Paul focuses his primary practice on complex product liability and commercial litigation, chiefly in the aviation and transportation industries.
-He represents Fortune 100 and middle-market companies in a wide variety of matters in his home jurisdiction of New York and across the United States.
+He represents Fortune 100 and middle-market companies in a wide variety of matters in his home jurisdictions of New York and New Jersey and across the United States.
 Paul's work covers the spectrum of representing manufacturers of traditional products to those involved in artificial intelligence, UAV technologies, and other sophisticated modern aviation products.

 Paul always maintains an eye on the frontline of new and cutting-edge issues in his product liability practice and regarding aviation law in particular.
 Recent examples include providing interviews to A.M.
 Best’s and counseling a Fortune 100 client on the specific topic of the emerging legal landscape presented by UAVs.
 He is a frequent speaker on the interplay of new technology and the state of the law.
 Paul also supports the MIT Enterprise Forum of New York as an observer to its board of directors.
 This non-profit is dedicated to fostering the growth of world-class technology companies in New York City, representing a critical aspect of the modern economy.

 As a commercial litigator, Paul’s practice ranges from defending civil fraud, commercial loss, and breach of contract claims, to aggressively pursuing breach of contract, civil fraud and breach of partnership agreement claims as a commercial plaintiff.
 Paul also routinely negotiates partnership, executive compensation, and LLC agreements, and advises hedge fund managers and owners of startups in various legal capacities.